The White House faces many questions about Biden's health and medical history. Here are some answers

 WASHINGTON (AP) — President Joe Biden’s terrible performance at the June 27 presidential debate has raised concerns about his age, health and ability to lead the federal government.

 Administration officials have blamed his confused and at times indecipherable answers at the debate with Republican Donald Trump on a head cold, jet lag and poor preparation at Camp David.
 But at 81, Biden has found his health to be a key issue for many voters going into November’s election.
-White House press secretary Karine Jean-Pierre tried to address questions about the president’s health at Monday’s news briefing.
+Dr. Kevin O’Connor, Biden’s physician, issued his first comment since the debate late Monday, after White House press secretary Karine Jean-Pierre struggled to address questions about the president’s health at Monday’s news briefing.

 How often does the president see a doctor?